hashicorp/terraform-website/content/source/docs/enterprise/users-teams-organizations/teams.html.md

 Teams are groups of Terraform Enterprise (TFE) [users][] within an [organization][organizations].
 To delegate provisioning work, the organization's owners can grant workspace permissions to specific teams.

-Teams can only have permissions on workspaces within their organization, although any user in the team can belong to teams in other organizations.
+Teams can only have permissions on workspaces within their organization, although any user in a team can belong to teams in other organizations.

 If a user belongs to at least one team in an organization, they are considered a member of that organization.